GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/anchor.md

 Note that setting anchors to opposite edges will stretch the object.

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the anchor behavior on this reference page](/gdevelop5/all-features/anchor-behavior/reference/)
+All actions, conditions and expressions are listed in [the anchor behavior reference page](/gdevelop5/all-features/anchor-behavior/reference/).